nwplus/admin/README.md

 nwPlus Content Management System equips executives of nwPlus to easily add/edit/delete parameters and contents of various nwPlus projects - mainly external facing web apps for hackathons.

 ## Getting started

+First clone the project, then create a `.env` in the project root with the contents found [here](https://www.notion.so/nwplus/NextJs-env-2d2c848fd6d344099e50ee7bf7b6466d).

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev
 # or
 yarn dev
 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.